decentraland/documentation/content/creator/sdk7/releases/migration-guide-to-beta.md

 		},
 	```
 - Loading of texture images from external sources requires adding domain to an allowlist on the scene’s scene.json file. <SNIPPET>
-- When running a preview of an SDK7 scene via the command line, use `npm start` and `npm build`.
+- When running a preview of an SDK7 scene via the command line, use `npm run start` and `npm run build`.
 Don't use `dcl start` or `dcl build`.
 The Decentraland Editor is encouraged as the defacto way to run scene previews.
 - The orientation of Textures is now flipped on plane and cube primitives.
 This results in a more intuitive result, as the default orientation of a plane now exhibits an image facing the right way.
 It is also consistent with how video textures are oriented.
 - Fixed bug with rotating platforms, they now move players that are standing on them.